vevaldeh/climate-variability-romania/README.md

 The model explained around **66.9% of the variation** in annual mean temperature (`R² = 0.6693`), and the time coefficient was highly statistically significant.

 Residual diagnostics indicated acceptable normality and no evidence of heteroscedasticity.
 Positive residual autocorrelation was detected, so Newey–West robust standard errors were applied.
+The year coefficient remained statistically significant after this correction (`p = 0.0004717`).
+Positive residual autocorrelation was detected, so Newey–West robust standard errors were applied.
 The year coefficient remained statistically significant after this correction.

 The **Mann–Kendall test** independently confirmed a strong increasing trend (`Kendall's Tau = 0.646`, `p < 0.001`).